jgrebol/ESIpy/README.md

 $$\text{MCI}(\mathscr{A}) = \frac{1}{2n} \sum_{\mathscr{P}(\mathscr{A})} \text{I}_{\text{ring}}(\mathscr{A})$$

 As well as the previous indices, a larger MCI value denotes a more aromatic character.
-Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than $n$=12.
+Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than $n$=12 for single-core processes and $n$=14 for multi-core processes.

 #### AV1245 (and AVmin)